Kill (Cannibal Corpse album): Artwork

-"The original art that Vince [Locke] gave us was really cool, but we didn't think it would make the best cover.
+Kill is currently one of three of the band's albums to omit violent imagery on its cover to date.
+The band recalled, "The original art that Vince [Locke] gave us was really cool, but we didn't think it would make the best cover.
 We decided to use it as interior art, and just have a simple band logo/album title type cover.
 The main focus of our band should be music anyway, so I don't think it's a big deal that the cover's not a blood soaked scene of carnage the way our others have been.
 This doesn't mean we won't have more bloody covers in the future though."
+Fisher stated "There’s no dead babies hanging, there’s no torture cover with a bunch of bodies hanging, there’s no corpse sex, none of that is there.
+It just says 'KILL.'"